-I would very much like to thank all scientific bodies and institutions for their committed support in establishing these international programs and, last but not least, the German Academic Exchange Service (DAAD), the Lower Saxony Ministry of Science and Culture and the various generous donors.
+I would very much like to thank all colleagues and institutions for their committed support of these international programs and, last but not least, the German Academic Exchange Service (DAAD), the Lower Saxony Ministry of Science and Culture, the Max Planck Society, and the various generous donors.
+The Georg-August University of Göttingen will continue to support these programs to promote international exchange at all levels and for further interaction with our partners worldwide.